andremun/InstanceSpace/README.md

 [![View InstanceSpace on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://au.mathworks.com/matlabcentral/fileexchange/75170-instancespace)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4750845.svg)](https://doi.org/10.5281/zenodo.4750845)

-Instance Space Analysis is a methodology for assessing the strengths and weaknesses of an algorithm and for objectively comparing algorithmic power without bias introduced by a restricted choice of test instances.
-At its core is the modelling of the relationship between structural properties of an instance and the performance of a group of algorithms.
+Instance Space Analysis is a methodology for assessing the strengths and weaknesses of an algorithm and objectively comparing its algorithmic power, without bias introduced by a restricted choice of test instances.
+At its core is the modelling of the relationship between an instance's structural properties and the performance of a group of algorithms.
 Instance Space Analysis allows the construction of **footprints** for each algorithm, defined as regions in the instance space where we statistically infer good performance.
 Other insights that can be gathered from Instance Space Analysis include:

 -	Objective metrics of each algorithm’s footprint across the instance space as a measure of algorithmic power;
 -	Explanation through visualisation of how instance features correlate with algorithm performance in various regions of the instance space;